pritishjoshi94/spring-tutorials/README.md

 # **Spring Boot Gradle Project**

-For Simplicity of using only required code,There is a seperate branch for each feature I will develop.
+For Simplicity of using only required code,There is a seperate branch for each feature developed.

 ************ Here is the list of all the branches and link to that branch ************